SavchenkoVladimir/exhibition-client/README.md

 This is a preliminary project.
 It will be used as a template for client-side app written with angular2.
+The app purpose is to ease an exhibition quiz.

 This app can work offline.
 The service workers are used to achieve  this feature.
 Basic information about angular2 offline apps can be reached by next link.